caglarkucuk/EcohydroMetrics_Africa/README.md

 Küçük Ç., Koirala S., Carvalhais N., Miralles D.G., Reichstein M., and Jung M. (2020) Ecohydrological metrics of vegetation over Africa derived from geostationary satellite retrievals.
 Earth System Science Data Discussions

+NEED TO DOUBLE CHECK THE TITLE OF THE PAPER AND OTHER INFORMATION LIKE THE EQUATION NUMBER!!!!

 # Developer
 The scripts were written by [Çağlar Küçük](https://www.bgc-jena.mpg.de/bgi/index.php/People/CaglarKucuk) at the [Department of Biogeochemical Integration, Max Planck Institute for Biogeochemistry](https://www.bgc-jena.mpg.de/bgi/index.php/Main/HomePage) in Jena, Germany.